 All-New Nissan GTR 2021 Concept, Price

-All-New Nissan GTR 2021 Concept, Price – The Nissan GT-R has been there since the end of 2007 and that makes it one of the oldest cars sold today.
-It has been fresh several times during an amazingly long life cycle, but it still has the 12-year bone.
+All-New Nissan GTR 2021 – The Nissan GT-R has been there since the end of 2007 and that makes it one of the oldest cars sold today.
+It has been fresh several times during an amazingly long life cycle, but it still has a 12-year bone.

 The subsequent incarnation of Godzilla has been in the works for some time, but it looks like we won’t see R36 anytime soon.
 Top Gear has a chat with the board member of Nissan responsible for planning, Philippe Klein, who is willing to talk a little about the supercar and why we should be patient.